-Data collection to monitor conditions and increase our knowledge of the water resources is integral to the sustainability of these resources.
-The District conducts groundwater monitoring, aquifer system research through installation and testing of new wells.
-Part of the District's strategy to address the impacts of climate change and sea level rise includes analyzing potential impacts that affect water supply sources and the natural system.
-Initiated in 2009, the District monitors and documents the location and movement of the saltwater interface every 5 years and identifies areas where inland movement of the saltwater interface puts wellfields and other critical resources at risk.
-This allows the District, local governments, utilities and other water users to plan and proactively implement prevention or adaptation strategies.
+Part of the District's strategy to address the impacts of climate change and sea level rise includes analyzing potential impacts that affect water supply sources and the natural system, including enhancing groundwater models to predict potential movement of the saltwater interface.
+Initiated in 2009, the District monitors and documents the location and movement of the saltwater interface and identifies areas where inland movement of the saltwater interface puts wellfields and other critical resources at risk.

+Additionally, sea level rise and climate change adaptations are being considered in the development of water supply plans.
+This allows the District, local governments, utilities and other water users to plan and proactively implement prevention or adaptation strategies, such as the use of coastal canals and storage alternatives to maintain groundwater levels to slow saltwater intrusion.